 Leadership Skills

-Spring 2015 71% Not Met
+Fall 2012 31% Not Met

-Fall 2015 64% Not Met
+Fall 2013 33% Not Met

+Fall 2014 85% Met

-Composite Score 68.5% Not Met
+Composite Score 59% Not Met

 Communication Skills

-Spring 2015 65% Not Met
+Fall 2012 34% Not Met

+Fall 2013 74% Met

-Fall 2015 84% Met
+Fall 2014 97% Met

-Composite Score 74.5% Met
+Composite Score 52% Not Met

 Evidence of Programmatic Decisions (7.01.04) Based on the assessment results above, how is the program using the results to drive their curricular decisions?

-It must be noted that as with any 100 level course, a portion of the class that enrolls in Introduction to Recreation, Sport, and Park Administration as an elective course skews the class assessment result, reflecting scores of non-majors that likely do not value the foundational and philosophical context of the course to be significant to them as a learning experience.
+REC 152 Introduction to Recreation, Sport and Park Administration It must be noted that as with any 100 level course, a portion of the class that enrolls in Introduction to Recreation, Sport, and Park Administration as an elective course skews the class assessment result, reflecting scores of non-majors that likely do not value the foundational and philosophical context of the course to be significant to them as a learning experience.
 In future semester's faculty will track which students become majors and re-evaluate their scores for future reporting.
-Ten quizzes where developed to assess specific knowledge of foundational concepts related to history and philosophy of recreation.
-A final review guide was developed for the comprehensive final.

-REC 211/311 Principles of Outdoor Rec / Outdoor/Adventure Education

-Additionally, REC 211 Principle of Outdoor Recreation / REC 311 Outdoor/Adventure Education are listed together because all students are only required to take one of these courses.
+Additionally course assessment will be made using single chapter quizzes to more specifically assess foundational content in addition to the comprehensive final and will provide a final review guide for future semesters.
+REC 211/311 Principles of Outdoor Rec / Outdoor/Adventure Education Additionally, REC 211 Principle of Outdoor Recreation / REC 311 Outdoor/Adventure Education are listed together because all students are only required to take one of these courses.
 However, Parks and Outdoor Recreation emphasis requires both for students.
 The same outcomes are mutually measured for the courses to post data for only those students required to take one of the two.
-No new changes to either course at this time.

-REC 335

-Practitioner evaluation feedback and continued placement of students at the same placement sites indicates students are gaining agency experience and meeting agency needs and expectations.

-A new textbook was adopted for Fall 14 required revised questions and exam format was change from essay to multiple choice resulting in better performance.
+REC 335 Practitioner evaluation feedback and continued placement of students at the same placement sites indicates students are gaining agency experience and meeting agency needs.
+REC 410 Recreation Leadership/Supervision A new textbook was adopted for Fall 14 required revised questions and exam format was change from essay to multiple choice resulting in better performance.
 The faculty member will re-emphasize communication differences between the generations and different mediums.
 Spend more lecture time dedication to importance of communication to the field.
-Emphasis the leadership connection of the service learning component.
+Emphasis the leadership connection of the service learning component. ☐ ABSENT ☐ EMERGING ☐ PRESENT This column for visitors use only